lune-climate/lune-docs/docs/src/index.md

 - title: Add a 1% contribution towards carbon removal
   details: We'll explain how to place an order to allocate 1% of your checkout amount to finance Carbon Removal projects and what you'll need to do to track the status of your order.
   link: /guides/one-percent-contribution-towards-carbon-removal.html
-- title: Feature 2 Title
+- title: Download an order's completion certificate
-  details: foo bar
+  details: We'll take you through the necessary steps to download an order's certificate once all offsets have been retired.
+  link: /guides/download-completion-certificate.html
 - title: Feature 3 Title
   details: Feature 3 Description
 footer: Made by Lune with ❤️